 Open MIC and our partners have organized a shareholder engagement campaign to urge companies to take a closer look at the ways that they mitigate these risks, in order to promote both public welfare and long-term success of the companies themselves.
 The campaign involves shareholder proposals at Microsoft, Alphabet and Meta, recommending that the companies issue annual reports on the risks of misinformation and disinformation produced and amplified by their deployment of gAI.
 The proposals ask the companies not only to assess the material risks stemming from gAI products, but also to outline steps they will take to mitigate potential harms from gAI-powered mis- and disinformation and to evaluate their effectiveness in doing so.

-April 24, 2024: Exempt Solicitation Letter filed at Meta Platforms, Inc. by Arjuna Capital
+April 24, 2024: Exempt Solicitation Letter filed for Meta Platforms, Inc. by Arjuna Capital

 April 19, 2024: Meta Platforms, Inc. releases 2024 proxy statement and sets date of annual general meeting for May 29 at 10am PT.